 #4 — Eat lots of plant sterols

 Plant sterols can be found naturally in many grains, nuts, seeds, veggies and fruits and they have powerful cholesterol-lowering properties.
-These foods are part of my daily diet, and if I’m on the run or didn’t make it to the grocery store, Peak Organic Alkalizing Greens™ makes it easy to get my grains, fiber, greens and fruit.
+These foods are part of my daily diet and should be yours too.

 What can at-home genetic tests tell you about heart-related risks? — Harvard Health Publishing